 Although this is an exciting new discipline, technique and accuracy is the main focus.
-There will also be the option of taking examinations, achieving a world wide recognised qualification from the Professional Curriculum for Acrobatic Dance and progressing to a very sophisticated level of performance.
+There is also the option of taking examinations, achieving a world wide recognised qualification from the Professional Curriculum for Acrobatic Dance and progressing to a very sophisticated level of performance.

 Theatrical Dance is an exciting combination of movement and musical theatre, taking inspiration from West End productions such as Wicked, Matilda, Chicago and many more.
 The classes are taught by Miss Georgie and are filled with energetic warm ups, characterisation explorations and rehearsals to put together a mashup of well-known songs with theatrical movement.

 These classes are open to students aged 7 to 15, with varied roles to suit ages and abilities; the students must already attend modern or ballet classes at the Academy in order to have prior knowledge of the key dance steps required.

 These dance filled sessions, taught by Miss Georgie, are a great way to encourage expression and interpretation making the bridge between the studio and the stage that little more available!

 DDMIX is a full body aerobic workout programme, devised by Darcey Bussell, based on a diverse range of easy to follow dance styles.
 The class, which is suitable for adults and teenagers, is taught by Miss Georgie.